 If we have refused your planning application, you are encouraged to read the Officer's Report you would have received with your decision notice and look at the possibility of changing the development.

 This is so that it can be granted planning permission.
 Some second applications can be submitted for free.

-If you disagree with our decision on your planning application, you can make an appeal to the Government's Planning Inspectors (also known as the 'Planning Inspectorate').
+If we can’t reach an agreement, you can make an appeal to the Government's Planning Inspectors (also known as the 'Planning Inspectorate').

 What can I appeal against?